maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 # Project Overview
 This project is based on a real-world corporate travel transaction dataset.
 The analysis goes beyond a standard case study to build a structured, end-to-end business investigation into booking volume and revenue decline.
-It also serves as my first Claude Code project, exploring how AI can augment analytical thinking rather than replace it.
+It also serves as my first Claude Code project - part of how I'm building towards to being an AI-enabled analyst.

 # Data Source
 Based on a proprietary corporate travel transaction dataset from a real-world case study.
 The raw data is not included in this repository for confidentiality reasons.
 The dataset covers January–December 2018 across three booking products — Air, Hotel, and Car — with approximately 300,000 transactional records.